Nodal sets of Robin and Neumann eigenfunctions: Boundary doubling inequality

 for any $x_0\in \partial\Omega$, ${\mathbb B}_{2r}(x_0)\subset \partial\Omega$, and $r<r_0$ for some $r_0$ depending only on $\partial\Omega$.
 This completes the proof of Theorem \ref{th3}.

 \end{proof}

-We will show the upper bound of nodal sets for Robin and Neumann eigenfunction on the analytic boundary.
-For the Robin eigenvalue problem, we consider the transformed equation (\ref{half}) with the conditions (\ref{halfcon}).
-Since $\Omega$ is an analytic domain, the $\bar{b}$ and $\bar {c}$ are real analytic coefficients and satisfy (\ref{halfcon}) as well.

-\begin{proof}[Proof of Theorem \ref{th2}] We argue on scale with $\delta=1$ for equations (\ref{half}) with the conditions (\ref{halfcon}).
-We first work with $L^\infty$ doubling property.
-As the consequence of quantitative two half-ball and one lower dimensional ball in (\ref{tool}), and the applications of doubling inequality in the half ball in (\ref{halfdouble}) finite times, we have
+We will show the upper bounds of nodal sets for Neumann and Robin eigenfunction on the analytic boundary.
+To achieve it, we need a quantitative inequality on the relation of $L^2$ norm of eigenfunctions on the boundary and on the half balls.
+We argue on scale with $\delta=1$ for equations (\ref{half}) with the conditions (\ref{halfcon}).
+Applying quantitative two half-ball and one lower dimensional ball in (\ref{tool}) by replacing $u$ by $\bar u$, and the doubling inequalities in the half ball in (\ref{halfdouble}) finitely many times, we have

 Thus, we obtain that